 - Transfer the ricotta to a bowl, discarding the cheesecloth and any remaining whey.
 Use immediately or cover and refrigerate.
 The ricotta will keep refrigerated for 4 to 5 days.
 Yield: 2 cups.

-The longer you let the ricotta cheese mixture drain, the thicker it becomes.
+- The longer you let the ricotta cheese mixture drain, the thicker it becomes.
 If you prefer your ricotta on the thicker side, gather the cheesecloth into a bundle and press additional liquid from the curds.
 Alternatively, just let the ricotta drain for another 5 minutes or until the desired consistency is reached.